pcalligari/Screwfit/README.md

 Screwfit
 ========

-a program for the characterization of pro- tein secondary structures.
+a program for the characterization of protein secondary structures.